feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/ui_controls.md

 **Circuits, Interconnect Areas, and Memory Areas (tab bars):**
 - On the Circuit Builder and Brain Monitor tab bars
+- The whole tab bar is two UI sizes smaller than the root scene top bar
 - Hover the title to list existing objects
 - **+** creates one
 - **Classifier** is added from **Add Circuit**.
 It is an Integrated Circuit.
 Logic AND and Logic OR stay packaged circuits on that same window.